ACMESDS/enum/README.md

-# Totem DEBE
+# ENUM

 [![Forked from SourceForge](https://sourceforge.net)]

-Totem's ENUM module provides the following inheritable enumerator methods:
+The ENUM module provides the following inheritable enumerator methods:

 	config(opts) 				// stores a copy of opts into the enumerator test(opts,cb) 				// unit-tests a client by calling opts[ opts.N ]